-Without a steady job, paying for one is going to be a nightmare, so your only option is to open a UK bank account without proof of address.
-So if you don’t have a job or a house yet, then the below-listed options should sort that out for you.
-However, before we explore them, let us quickly glance into the types of banking options you have and also figure out who should look for a no ID bank account in the UK.
+But don't worry!
+If you don’t have a job or a house, there are still banking options available to you.
+Before we explore them, let us quickly glance at the options you have and also figure out who should look for a no ID bank account in the UK.

 Types of UK Bank Accounts without Proof of Address